ali-ramadhan/ali-ramadhan.Github.io/_posts/2024-05-01-time-series-zoo.md

 Mention the exact kind of test.
 Move these footnotes to their own appendix?
 Link it to the ADF test more closely?

+## Kwiatkowski–Phillips–Schmidt–Shin (KPSS) test

+# Analyzing each time series

+* Look at trend-cycle decompositions and stationarity for each time series.
+* We're looking for something stationary to predict in each?
+Depends on the method I guess.

+# Time series forecasting methods

+## Exponential smoothing (Damped?
+Holt-Winters')

+## Autoregressive?

+## Moving average?

+## ARIMA

+## TBATS?

+## Prophet

+# Forecasting time series!

 # Footnotes

 * footnotes will be placed here.
 This line is necessary